Perspective | What it takes to chase the world’s most violent storms

 At 48 hours out, high-resolution weather models, which are “convective allowing,” or adequate at simulating thunderstorms, will begin depicting possible scenarios for the chase.
 These models do a decent job of helping chasers hone their target a bit more.

-Targets might now be narrowed down to “the highway 283 corridor in Oklahoma” or “the East Texas Panhandle” or “Trego, Ellis, Rush or Ness Counties, Kansas.”
+Targets might now be narrowed down to “the Highway 283 corridor in Oklahoma” or “the East Texas Panhandle” or “Trego, Ellis, Rush or Ness counties, Kansas.”

-It’s at this time you might have to make a tough call — do you play the triple point, where warm/moist air, dry air and cold air all meet at the center of low pressure — or farther south along the cold front or dry line?
+It’s at this time that you might have to make a tough call: Do you play the triple point, where warm/moist air, dry air and cold air all meet at the center of low pressure — or farther south along the cold front or dry line?
 Wind dynamics are usually stronger and foster a greater tornado risk near the triple point, but storms sometimes congeal and become messy.
 Farther south, a layer of warm air at the mid levels of the atmosphere — the “cap” — can suppress storm growth, making for a tricky guess as to where storms will bloom.

 Sometimes, as was the case Friday, the convective-allowing models are no use at all.
-That’s when forecasting becomes old school.
+That’s when forecasting becomes old school and requires a more fundamental understanding of the active weather features.

 The morning of

 This is the most stressful time.
-You’re meticulously crafting a forecast, reviewing weather balloon data, looking at weather models and monitoring current conditions for “mesoscale,” or medium-scale, trends.
+You’re meticulously crafting a forecast, reviewing weather balloon data, looking at weather models and monitoring current conditions for more localized or “mesoscale” trends.
 Your cameras are all charged up, and you’re comparing your forecast against that of the National Weather Service Storm Prediction Center.

 You might step outside and smell the air — does it smell like tornado weather?
 The best storm chasers become intimate with the weather in a sense, learning to read it in a way that no radar or satellite can.
 Then it’s time to hit the road.